 Ecosystem services – any direct or indirect benefits that humans can draw from an ecosystem; they include provisioning services (e.g., food), regulating services (e.g., climate), cultural services (e.g., recreation), and supporting services (e.g., habitat formation).

+Ectosymbiosis – a symbiotic relationship in which symbionts live on the surface of a host.
+This includes, for instance, algal biofilms, the skin microbiome, but also extracellular symbionts on the digestive glands, such as gut bacteria.

-Endosymbiosis – a symbiotic relationship in which a symbiont lives inside a host; a prominent example are plant root nodules.
+Endosymbiosis – a symbiotic relationship in which a symbiont lives inside the host cells; prominent examples are mitochondria, plastids/photosymbionts, or nitrogen fixing bacteria in plant root nodules.
+Compared to ectosymbiosis these relationships often exhibit a higher degree of interdependence and co-evolution.

 Gnotobiosis – the condition in which all organisms present in a culture can be controlled.

-Holobiont – an ecological unit of different species living together in a long-lasting relationship.
+Holobiont – an ecological (and evolutionary) unit of different species living together in symbiosis.

-Horizontal transmission – acquisition of the associated microbiome by a new generation of hosts from the environment.
+Horizontal transmission – acquisition of the associated microbiome from the environment.

-Host – the largest partner in a symbiotic community.
+Host – the largest partner (in size) in a symbiotic community.

-Infochemical – a diffusible chemical compound used to exchange information between organisms.
+Infochemical – a usually diffusible chemical compound that mediates inter- and intraspecific communication.

-Microbial gardening – behavior, frequently the release of growth-enhancing or inhibiting chemicals or metabolites that favors the development of a microbial community beneficial to the host.
+Microbial gardening – the act of frequently releasing growth-enhancing or inhibiting chemicals or metabolites that favor the development of a microbial community beneficial to the host.

 Microbiome – the combined genetic information encoded by the microbiota; may also refer to the microbiota itself.